Minimal cones and self-expanding solutions for mean curvature flows: Existence for self-expanders

-with $t=\be^{-2}$ (see also Lemma 7.10 in \cite{CM2} as $C\Si\setminus\{0\}$ is a self-shrinker).
-Therefore, from the multiplicity at $x_0$, one gets

-We complete the proof. \end{proof} In \cite{IW}, Ilmanen-White has showed the sharp lower bound of density for area-minimizing cones.
-So together with these two parts, the density of any topologically nontrivial minimal hypercones must be greater than $\sqrt{2}$.
-The constant $\sqrt{2}$ is the sharp constant independent of dimension for minimal cones, because the density of Simons's cone $C(\S^k\times\S^k)$ converges to $\sqrt{2}$ as $k\rightarrow\infty$ (see also \cite{IW}).
-In other words, if $\G$ is a minimal hypersurface in $\S^{n-1}$ with one non-contractible component of $\S^{n-1}\setminus\G$ at least, then the area of $\G$ is greater than $\sqrt{2}$ times the area of the totally geodesic $(n-2)$-sphere in $\S^{n-1}$.

-With the topology of minimal hypersurfaces, we give the same estimate on a class of minimal cones compared with Theorem 2 in \cite{IW}. \begin{theorem} Let $C$ be a minimal but not area-minimizing hypercone in $\R^n$ with nontrivial $k^{th}$ homotopy group for one of the components of $\R^n\setminus C$.
-Then the density of $C$ satisfies

-where $d_k$ is the Gauss density of a shrinking $k$-sphere in $\R^{n+1}$. \end{theorem} \begin{proof} Without loss of generality, we assume that $C\setminus\{0\}$ is embedded, or else $\Th(C)\ge2\ge d_k$.
-By Lemma \ref{Conv}, all the sigularities of the $\f1{2\ep^2}$-mean curvature flow have convex type.
-Our proof follows from Theorem 2 in \cite{IW} and Theorem 5.3 in \cite{W13a}. \end{proof}

 {\bf Acknowledgement.} The author would like to express his gratitude to Prof. Y. L. Xin for inspiring discussion and valuable advice, and to Prof. J. Jost for his constant encouragement and support.
+He would also like to thank Prof. F. Morgan for his interests and suggestions.
+The author would like to express his sincere gratitude to the referees for valuable comments that will help to improve the quality of the manuscript.
+The author is supported partially by Natural Science Foundation of Shanghai (Grant No. 15ZR1402200) and Shanghai Municipal Education Commission.